cveras33/project-1-group-6/README.md

 3. Genre popularity vs Location

+  *Note: Spotify was founded in April 23, 2006

 #### 2. Music Deserts

 1. Are there areas in the world where Spotify is less available than others?